Betty Draper: How are the [bottles] already open?

 It will be helpful to run through some basics first.

-The orange part on the map above is the course and the purple lines are roads for the crew to use between aid stations.
+The orange line on the map above is the course.
+The purple lines are roads for the crew to use between aid stations.

 Your crew helps with everything from refilling your water bottles and providing gear for the next segments to emotional support to get you standing up and back on the course.